baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

     * [`wireshark`][32] (orginally called `ethereal`) is the world's de facto network protocol analyzer letting you do deep inspection of hundreds of protocols, live capture, and offline analysis.
+    * [`tshark`][35] the command-line version of Wireshark.
+    The main advantage of tshark is that it can be used in scripts.
+    Its main disadvantage is that it does not have a GUI.
 * IP Networking Utilities
     * [`ping`][25] (Packet Internet Gropper) is like a sonar pulse sent to detect another IP address.
     It is used to test the connection and latency between two network connections.